VinPassed

 Cross-State Transactions

 Missouri borders eight states.
-Tax, title, and inspection rules follow where the vehicle is registered β not where it is purchased.
-What you need to know depends on which direction the deal is moving.
+Tax, title, and inspection rules follow where the car gets registered, not where you bought it.
+What you need to know depends on which way the deal is moving.

 Buying from another state and bringing it to Missouri